Conditional expectations, traces, angles between spaces and Representations of the Hecke algebras: Realization of the Hecke operators as values of a matrix valued scalar product

-In this section we prove that our construction provides a realization of the Hecke operators as values of a matrix valued scalar product on the operators system $\K_0\K_0^{\ast}$ described in Chapter 1.
+In this section we prove that our construction provides a realization of the Hecke operators as values of a matrix valued scalar product on the operators system ${\mathcal{K}}_0{\mathcal{K}}_0^{\ast}$ described in Section 2, Definition \ref{os}.